lmondada/dphil-thesis/content/_index.md

 <div class="acknowledgements"><div>

 <!-- prettier-ignore -->
-To my family who supported me throughout these years.
+To my family who have supported me throughout these years.
 I couldn’t have done it without you.
 { .gap }

 <!-- prettier-ignore -->